KatherineMichel/digital-commonplace/README.md

 Formerly known as "The List", this is my Digital Commonplace.
 I came across the idea of a [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book) in an article about how Naveen [stays organized](https://superorganizers.substack.com/p/how-naveen-keeps-track).
 My Digital Commonplace is a device for helping me remember knowledge and is unique to who I am.
 It's not intended to be *perfect*.
 It's an informal, living document filled with my own personal learnings and notes.

 <!--
+Important
+https://twitter.com/emollick/status/1156788598303272960 | Ethan Mollick on Twitter: "The world's top published happiness researchers were asked to rank the most effective &amp; feasible strategies to happiness.
+Here's the list, though most of the results aren't shocking (though pets are lower &amp; shortening commutes are higher than expected) https://t.co/JglJfpZmHi https://t.co/c3InSDovtb" / Twitter

 http://www.drvondawright.com/fitness-after-40/

 https://www.penguinrandomhouse.com/books/606199/the-xx-brain-by-lisa-mosconi-phd-foreword-by-maria-shriver/ | The XX Brain by Lisa Mosconi PhD: 9780593083116 | PenguinRandomHouse.com: Books